lynxforge/currency-converter/README.md

     java interfacee

 ### Usage:
--Launch the application (interfacee.java) to open the currency converter UI.
+-Launch the application by running interfacee.java.
+-Use the drop-down menus to select source and target currencies.
--Select currencies from drop-down menus, enter the amount, and click "Convert".
+-Enter the amount to convert and click "Convert".

 ### License